mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/release-notes/index.md

 ## Documentation

-* Add a [What's New?](../whats-new) page explaining in detail what changed since the 1.x series of releases.
+* Add an [Overview](../overview) page explaining in detail what changed since the 1.x series of releases.
-* Add an [Operations](../operations) page detailing the new Mesosphere Kubernetes Engine CLI.
+* Add a [CLI](../CLI) page detailing the new Mesosphere Kubernetes Engine CLI.
-* Remove `Advanced Installation` page merging its content into `Install and Customize`.
+* Merged `Advanced Installation` page merging its content into [Install and Customize](../install-and-customize).

 ## Known Issues